How to Find the Church of Philadelphia Prophesied in Revelation

 The second principle for discerning between the true church and false churches: Does the truth or do false shepherds hold sway?

 There is another crucial principle to distinguishing between the true church and false churches, which is to see whether the truth holds sway or whether false shepherds hold sway.
-A church is a place for people who seek the truth to live a life of the church and worship God, and any church that is made up of people who sincerely believe in God and in whom the Holy Spirit works is the true church.
+A church is a place for people who seek the truth to live a life of the church and, and any church that is made up of people who sincerely and in whom the Holy Spirit works is the true church.
 The truth holds sway in this kind of church; everyone reads and practices God’s words, and they submit to the truth.
 It is led by those who pursue the truth, and pursuers of the truth are supported.
 Anyone who goes against God’s words and the truth, who does evil and runs amok in the church, is rejected and driven out.
 Because those who pursue the truth have the work and guidance of the Holy Spirit, God’s will is carried out in a church made up of such people, and it has the presence of God.
 When the Lord Jesus came to work and speak in the Age of Grace, He hand-picked 12 apostles, and He personally testified to and appointed Peter as the shepherd of the churches.
 The apostles led the faithful of that time in accordance with the Lord’s words and they shared the gospel of the Lord Jesus’ salvation.
 God’s will was thereby carried out and the Lord Jesus’ holy name spread far and wide.